mrKilljoy/fsopen-exercises/README.md

 # fsopen-exercises
-A repository with exercises from Full stack open course
+A repository with submissions created for Full stack open course.